Multi-agent Reinforcement Learning: A Comprehensive Survey

+For many MARL applications, it may be intractable to define local rewards for each agent, hence necessitating the use of the Dec-MDP framework.
+In such settings, a global reward is instead provided, which represents the collective's utility.
+However, with this measure, it is unclear the direct contributions and local performances of each agent.
+This problem is known as multi-agent credit assignment (MACA) \cite{agogino2008analyzing}.
+We distinguish MACA from the traditional credit assignment problem associated with the casual aspects of sequential decision-making, where the actions themselves are evaluated on their impact \cite{Sutton2018RL}.
+In recent efforts, the challenge of MACA, as briefly mentioned in Section \ref{performance_eval}, is addressed in two approaches: difference rewards and value factorization.

+\paragraph{Difference Rewards} Difference rewards aim to capture an agent’s contribution from a global performance measure by shaping a local reward signal that isolates the utility of individual agent's actions by removing the utility of other agents \cite{agogino2004unifying}.
+While in some applications, such as air traffic flow management \cite{tumer2007distributed}, this isolation is possible, generally, forming a theoretical setting that removes agents individually may be impossible.
+Hence, the marginalization of individual agents is often estimated by comparing them against the average actions, known as aristocrat utility \cite{wolpert2001optimal}.
+To extend to the realm of deep RL, COMA \cite{foerster2017counterfactual} leverages the concept of the advantage function to achieve the same effects.

-\paragraph{Value Function Factorization} Value function factorization decomposes a centralized value function into local policies for each agent.
-A simple implementation of this is known as value decomposition network (VDN) \citep{sunehag2017valuedecomposition}, where the sum of the learned local value functions can be treated as the global value.
-Typically, this approach is more applicable in settings with a global reward structure, hence in Dec-MDP applications.
-In many extensions of VDN, the standard constraints of Individual-Global-Max (IGM) \citep{rashid2018qmix} and Individual-Global-Optimal (IGO) \citep{zhang21fop} serve as theoretical basis for guaranteeing and maintaining consistency between the global and local value estimates.
-However, these constraints have shown to restrict the expressiveness of the value function representations \citep{mahajan2020maven}, leading to sub-optimal value approximations and poor explorations.
+\paragraph{Value Factorization} Value factorization decomposes a global value into local values for each agent \cite{guestrin2001}.
+A simple implementation of this is known as a value decomposition network (VDN) \cite{sunehag2017valuedecomposition}, where the sum of the learned local value functions can be treated as the global value.
+With the many extensions of VDN that have been proposed in the past decade, the standard constraints of Individual-Global-Max (IGM) \cite{rashid2018qmix} serve as the theoretical basis for guaranteeing and maintaining consistency between the global $Q$ and local $q_i$ value estimates.

-Like CTCE, this approach is prone to scalability issues.
-As the number of agents grows, the centralized value function may need to handle a larger or more intricate state space.
-This can lead to significant computational costs and difficulties in defining the concise state space.
-Another critical challenge is the centralized-decentralized mismatch.
-Since the value function is shared among agents, sub-optimal policies from one agent can have a detrimental impact on the policy learning of other agents, causing catastrophic miscoordination \citep{wang2020offpolicy}.
-Largely, this increased variance in learning a shared critic remains a long-standing challenge.